chaitanya-uike/frostfire/README.md

 [BoltDB](https://github.com/boltdb/bolt): a single-file embedded store, one writer at a time, snapshot reads, and data laid out as a copy-on-write B+tree of fixed-size pages.

+### Mental Model

+Immutable Datastructures: The important idea is that updates do not overwrite pages that a reader might still be using.
+A write transaction copies the pages it changes, updates parent pages to point at those copies, and eventually publishes a new root page by writing a new meta page.
+Readers keep walking the root they saw when their transaction began.

+That gives Frostfire a simple shape:

+- readers get stable snapshots,
+- one writer builds the next version of the tree,
+- old pages become reusable only when no active reader can still see them,
+- commit publishes the new version durably.

 ### Copy-On-Write B+tree